dart-lang/site-www/src/_guides/language/sound-dart.md

   of code that just broke.

 * Better ahead of time (AOT) compilation.<br>
-  While AOT compilation is possible without strong types, the generated code is much less efficient.
+  While AOT compilation is possible without types, the generated code is much less efficient.

-* Cleaner JavaScript.<br>
-  For web apps, sound typing allows
-  [dartdevc][] to generate cleaner, more compact JavaScript.

 ## Tips for passing static analysis